-As far as we go back in history and explore the memory of the region, the Chappuis family of Arc-En-Vins have always had wine in their blood.
+When exploring the history of the region, the Chappuis family of Arc-En-Vins have always had wine in their blood.
 In fact, with nearly 700 years of wine making history, the family’s savoir-faire fulfils the highest standards of wine craftsmanship.

 With their production facility in Chexbres, Chappuis is our proud mastermind behind the VIKARUS vinification.